TheDarkLightX/Intelligent-Daemon-Interface/idi/ian/network/README.md

 loaded = NodeIdentity.load("node_identity.json")
 ```

-**Security Note:** If the `cryptography` library is not installed, a warning is emitted and a fallback HMAC-based implementation is used.
-This fallback is **NOT suitable for production** as it cannot provide public-key verification.
+**Security Note:** The `cryptography` library is required for Ed25519 signatures.
+If it is not installed, IAN will fail fast during import to avoid any insecure fallback behavior.

 ### `protocol.py` — P2P Messages